Link to Resume: (PDF)

 I am a particle physicist at heart and my original motivation in the field came from conducting leading edge research for New Physics Beyond the Standard Model of Particle Physics as well as precision Standard Model measurements.

 I have multiple years of experience in analyzing high-energy collisions at different particle colliders using a multitude of different techniques.
 I have published many papers in leading journals and am currently a member of the CMS collaboration that is operating one of the 4 detectors at the Large Hadron Collider (LHC) at CERN in Geneva, Switzerland.
 The CMS collaboration spans the whole globe and encompasses more than 3000 physicists from more than 50 countries out of which over 1000 are students.
-In my former studies at the LHC, I have lead searches for evidence of physics beyond the Standard Model using top quarks, and contributed to searches for Supersymmetry and Dark Matter.
+In my former studies at the LHC, I have led searches for evidence of physics beyond the Standard Model using top quarks, and contributed to searches for Supersymmetry and Dark Matter.
 One of my most noticeable publications is the Observation of the Higgs Boson in 2012, where my work in scientific computing had significant impact.

 A.M.
 Sirunyan et al., Search for dark matter produced in association with a Higgs boson decaying to a pair of bottom quarks in protonproton collisions at $\sqrt{s}=13{Te}{V}$, Eur.
 Phys.
 J. C. 79 (2019) 280, doi:10.1140/epjc/s10052-019-6730-7, arXiv:1811.06562 [hep-ex]